digicode-kft/mygls-sdk/README.md

 # mygls-sdk
 A simple wrapper for the GLS logistics SOAP API, it gives more flexibility then the [original](https://api.mygls.hu/) one.
-Our company, the DigiCode Kft. using this package in custom system for printing the logistic labels with a [Zebra](https://www.digicode.hu/zebra-m1/cimke-vonalkod-nyomtato-c1) printer.
-But its also usable with [Honeywell](https://www.digicode.hu/honeywell-m4/cimke-vonalkod-nyomtato-c1), [Intermec](https://www.digicode.hu/intermec-m3/cimke-vonalkod-nyomtato-c1), [TSC](https://www.digicode.hu/tsc-m20/cimke-vonalkod-nyomtato-c1) or a classic printers, like HP, Konica, etc..
+Our company, the DigiCode Kft. using this package in a custom system for printing the logistic labels with a [Zebra](https://www.digicode.hu/zebra-m1/cimke-vonalkod-nyomtato-c1) printer.
+But its also usable with [Honeywell](https://www.digicode.hu/honeywell-m4/cimke-vonalkod-nyomtato-c1), [Intermec](https://www.digicode.hu/intermec-m3/cimke-vonalkod-nyomtato-c1), [TSC](https://www.digicode.hu/tsc-m20/cimke-vonalkod-nyomtato-c1) or any classic printers, like HP, Konica, etc..

 ## Usage

-First of all you must check the available methods for creating and printing label.
+First of all you must check the available methods for creating and printing labels.

 > If your company need any [etiquette label](https://www.digicode.hu/cimke-kellekanyag-c8/tekercses-cimke-c810) feel free to contact with us.